 Scent and meditation go hand in hand.
 We’re all familiar with the popular combination of meditation and incense.
 If you meditate, consider adding in a few aromatherapy options for full relaxation.
 For example, you could try meditating in an aromatherapy bath, or recline in your bedroom while you vaporize your favourite scents and apply a relaxing compress to your sore muscles.

 Cleaning and disinfecting surfaces

-Using essential oils in natural home cleaning products is another great way to get rid of toxic chemicals while bringing in beneficial oils to our body’s systems by not inhaling those strong synthetic fumes and toxins.
+Using essential oils in natural home cleaning products is another great way to get rid of toxic chemicals.
+While bringing beneficial oils to our body’s systems by not inhaling those strong synthetic fumes and toxins.
 Many essential oils have germ-busting properties, making them fantastic replacements for harsh chemical cleansers.

 Benefits and Uses

-Aromatherapy can be soothing, uplifting, even healing, and it’s easy to incorporate into your day.
+Aromatherapy can be soothing, uplifting, and even healing, and it’s easy to incorporate into your day.
 It can boost the immune system; relieve muscle pain, and helps with insomnia.
-It has also been found to relieve stress and tension.
+It can also relieve stress and tension.

 Here are just some of the essential oils that I use in my natural skincare products and their benefits:

 - Lavender essential oil softens fine lines and rejuvenates tired dull skin, leaving skin feeling hydrated, calm and youthful.
 The aroma is calming and relaxing, perfect for getting a regenerating night’s sleep.